Sanskarverma2887/Week-2-IP-Cipherschools/README.md

 # Week-2-IP-Cipherschools
-All the css part is integrated within the lecture part itself
+All the css part is integrated within the lecture files itself